esa/polyhedral-gravity-model/paper/paper.md

 The presented software has already seen application in several research works.
 It has been used to optimize trajectories around the highly irregular comet 67P/Churyumov-Gerasimenko [@marak2023trajectory].
 Further, it has been used to study the effectiveness of so-called neural density fields [@izzo2022geodesy], where it can serve as ground truth and to pre-train neural networks [@GeodesyNetsBenchmark]. **TODO_add_more_examples**

-Thus, overall this model is highly versatile and can be used in a wide range of applications.
-We hope it will enable further research in the field, especially related to recent machine learning techniques, which typically rely on Python implementations.
+Thus, overall, this model is highly versatile due to its easy-to-use API and can be used in a wide range of applications.
+We hope it will enable further research in the field, especially related to recent machine-learning techniques, which typically rely on Python implementations.

 # Polyhedral Model

 On a mathematical level, the implemented model follows the approach by Petrović [@petrovic1996determination] as refined by Tsoulis and Petrović [@tsoulis2001singularities].
-A comprehensive description of the mathematical foundations of the model is given in the associated student report [@jonas_report].
+A comprehensive description of the mathematical foundations of the model is given in the associated student report [@schuhmacher2022efficient].

 Implementation-wise, it makes use of the inherent parallelization opportunity of the approach as it iterates over the mesh.
 This parallelization is achieved via *thrust*, which allows utilizing *OpenMP* and *Intel TBB*.
-On a finer scale, individual, costly operations were investigated and, e.g., the \texttt{arctan} operations were vectorized using *xsimd*.
-On an application side, the user may use the implemented caching mechanism to avoid the recomputation of mesh properties, such as the face normals.
+On a finer scale, individual, costly operations have been investigated, and, e.g., the \texttt{arctan} operations have been vectorized using *xsimd*.
+On the application side, the user can choose between the functional interface for evaluating the full gravity tensor or the object-oriented \texttt{GravityEvaluable}, providing the same functionality while implementing a caching mechanism to avoid recomputing mesh properties that can be shared between multipoint evaluation, such as the face normals.

-Extensive tests using GoogleTest are used via GitHub Actions to ensure the (continued) correctness of the implementation.
+Extensive tests using GoogleTest for the C++ side and pytest for the Python interface are employed via GitHub Actions to ensure the (continued) correctness of the implementation.

 # Installation \& Contribution

-The library is available on GitHub\footnote{\url{https://github.com/esa/polyhedral-gravity-model}} and can be installed with *pip* or from *conda*\footnote{\url{https://anaconda.org/conda-forge/polyhedral-gravity-model}}.
+The library is available on GitHub\footnote{\url{https://github.com/esa/polyhedral-gravity-model}} and can be installed with *pip* (PyPi)\footnote{\url{https://pypi.org/project/polyhedral-gravity/}} or from *conda*\footnote{\url{https://anaconda.org/conda-forge/polyhedral-gravity-model}}.
 Build instructions using *CMake* are provided in the repository.
 The library is licensed under a GPL license.

-The project is open to contributions via pull requests with instructions on how to contribute provided in the repository.
+The project is open to contributions via pull requests, with instructions on how to contribute provided in the repository.

 # Usage Instructions

 We provide detailed usage instructions in the technical documentation on ReadTheDocs\footnote{\url{https://polyhedral-gravity-model-cpp.readthedocs.io/en/latest/}}.
-Additionally, a minimal working example is given in the repository readme and more extensive examples as a *Jupyter* notebook\footnote{\url{https://github.com/esa/polyhedral-gravity-model/blob/main/script/polyhedral-gravity.ipynb}}.
+Additionally, a minimal working example is given in the repository readme, and more extensive examples, including a walkthrough over the available options as a *Jupyter* notebook\footnote{\url{https://github.com/esa/polyhedral-gravity-model/blob/main/script/polyhedral-gravity.ipynb}}.

 # References